 Robots for military, medical, surveillance and logistics purposes are all assisting humans by undertaking dangerous or monotonous tasks but can still have very different power needs, based on the legislations they are subject to and their reliance on battery power.
 Here we examine the vital functionalities of bomb disposal robots, drones, surgical robotics and logistics robots that can influence the power solutions they require.

 For large medical devices, battery power is mainly used as a backup in case of mains failure.
 For handheld and wearable devices however, they are the primary power supply.
 Any downtime could threaten the well-being of the patient, which makes the efficacy of the batteries just as vital as the monitors or sensors they might be powering.

-For 130 years, engineers have sought to assist those who struggle with walking through the use of wearable mobile machines called exoskeletons.
+For over 130 years, engineers have sought to assist those who struggle with walking through the use of wearable mobile machines called exoskeletons.
 Many and varied power sources have been trialled for these machines over time, from compressed gas bags to steam power.
 So, what led to batteries being selected as the modern-day power source of choice and will they still be relied upon in the future?

 According to Amazon, a record number of smart home devices were sold during the 2018 holiday season, a trend that looks set to continue this year.
 However, sales are dominated by household names, such as Amazon and Google, making it difficult for competitors to secure a coveted place under the Christmas tree.
 Here, we look at a home automation and smart home security device from other manufacturers and discuss the ways that batteries are developing to meet the emerging power needs.